tcosolutions/betterscan/README.md

 * Many tools, one report (unification)
 * Dismiss, collaborate on findings.
 Mark false-positives
 * Enable/disable each individual check in Checkers
-* ca. 2,300+ checks now (Linters, Static Code Analysis/Code Scanning)
+* ca. 6,300+ checks now (Linters, Static Code Analysis/Code Scanning, YARA Ca. 4000 YARA binary matching/textual matching rules for Antidebug, Antivm, Crypto, CVE, Exploits Kits, Malware and Webshells, APTs )
 * any tool outputting JSON can be added
 * fast (checks only new code on recheck)
 * you can store state in Database (PostgreSQL, MySQL/MariaDB, Oracle, Microsoft SQL Server) or in you Git repo.